What Makes a “Bad” Photography Lens?

 Brick wall taken with a Sigma 17-50mm f/2.8. / David Bode

 In this example, we’re looking at two photos that were taken at about 18mm, of a brick wall.
-A brick wall is flat and has a lot of detail, and when you look at a photo like this you see the whole thing, which doesn’t look too bad.
+A brick wall is and has a lot of detail, and when you look at a photo like this you see the whole thing, which doesn’t look too bad.
 If you’re a pixel peeper, though, which means you like to look at things at a 1:1 pixel ratio, then you’ll see something different.
-The image was taken with a Sigma 17-50mm f/2.8.
+The image above was taken with a Sigma 17-50mm f/2.8.

 Brick wall taken with a Sigma 17-50mm f/2.8. / David BodeBrick wall taken with a Sigma 17-50mm f/2.8. / David BodeBrick wall taken with a Sigma 17-50mm f/2.8. / David Bode